microsoft/language-server-protocol/_specifications/specification-3-17.md

 #### <a href="#version_3_17_0" name="version_3_17_0" class="anchor">3.17.0 (xx/xx/xxxx)</a>

-* Add support for a detailed completion item label.
+* Add support for a completion item label details.

 #### <a href="#version_3_16_0" name="version_3_16_0" class="anchor">3.16.0 (12/14/2020)</a>